9 Confounding Signs You’re Married but in Love With Someone Else

 Is it the late-night chats that replace the comfortable silence at home, or the shared passion for rock climbing that your spouse isn’t interested in?
 Recognizing what this new person offers can illuminate what’s missing in your marriage.

-Research shows that expressing gratitude releases oxytocin, also known as the “love hormone,” which strengthens the connection and bond between two people.
+A study shows that expressing gratitude releases oxytocin, also known as the love hormone, which strengthens the connection and bond between two people.

 This might be the toughest conversation you’ll ever have, but talking to your spouse is crucial.